vankessel/vankessel.github.io/_drafts/visualizing-complex-functions.md

 #### Video Here

 The sigmoid is a function often used in neural networks because it restricts the output of reals between $$-1$$ and $$1$$.
-Here, opposing poles appear out of thin air in the middle and pull back, leaving a sequence of contours along the horizontal on the negative real side of the function.
-Similarly to $$e^z$$.
+Similarly to $$e^z$$, opposing poles appear out of thin air in the middle and pull back, leaving a sequence of contours along the horizontal on the negative real side of the function.

+### Softplus

+{% include image.html url="/assets/images/visualizing-complex-functions/ln(e^z + 1).png" desc="Softplus of z." %}

+#### Video Here

+Softplus is also found as an activation function of neural networks.
+Two poles seem to pull out from under the main branch cut to the right of the origin, which barely changes at all.

+### Gamma

+{% include image.html url="/assets/images/visualizing-complex-functions/gamma(z).png" desc="Gamma function of z." %}

+#### Video Here

+The gamma function is a continuous version of the factorial.
+More specifically, $$\Gamma(n) = (n - 1)!$$ where $$n$$ is a positive integer.
+This function looks really nice

 ### Expoid